orschiro/Orschiro/README.md

 * TOC
 {:toc}

+# Age of Empires 2 HD on Fedora Linux

+Works great on Fedora 28.
+Just install Steam, enable Proton Beta settings for all games and then rename the `AoK HD.exe` to `Launcher.exe` in the folder `/home/username/.local/share/Steam/steamapps/common/Age2HD`.

 # Alt + Q Switch Tabs Keyboard Shortcut for Google Chrome

 Very easy way to switch between two open tabs.
 Just press Alt + Q. All you have to do is install this extension: